Donnellyd/EasyUARVisa/replit.md

 - **Payment page display**: For South African applicants, ZAR amount is shown prominently in RED, with AED shown as small reference text.
 A clear notice states "You will be charged ZAR X.XX"

 ## Multi-Gateway Payment Architecture
-A dual-server setup is employed: a Flask frontend (port 5000) and a Node.js Express backend (port 3000) dedicated to payment gateway integrations.
+All payment gateway integrations are implemented directly in the Flask application (port 5000) using Python.
 A PostgreSQL database tracks payment statuses across all gateways.
+Payment logic includes signature generation (MD5 for PayFast/PayGate, HMAC SHA-256 for Peach), API integration with each gateway, and webhook/callback handling.

 ### Supported Payment Gateways